DV

 Strategy & risk

-BND tracks Bloomberg U.S. Aggregate Float Adjusted Index with a bonds approach, while SHY tracks ICE U.S. Treasury 1-3 Year Bond Index with a basket approach.
-Beta is 0.98 for BND and 0.23 for SHY, indicating SHY is less volatile relative to the market.
+BND tracks Bloomberg U.S. Aggregate Float Adjusted Index with a bonds approach, while SHY tracks ICE U.S. Treasury 1-3 Year Bond Index.
+Beta is 0.98 for BND and 0.22 for SHY, making SHY the less volatile of the two by this measure.

 BND beta0.98